Rolisteam/Documentation/content/pages/02_1_server.md

 ### ChannelCount

 Define the number of channels at the first start of the server.
+Basically, that defines the number of games your server can accept at the same time.

 ### Admin Password

 Define password to protect authentification as server admin.
-Password is still encrypted in Sha3_512.
+Password is still encrypted in **Sha3_512**.

+Admin can kick users, add/delete channels and many things else.

 ### LogLevel

+The log level is an number value that defines the level of details you want to know.

 Possible value:

 * 1 : Error
 * 2 : debug
 * 3 : Warning
 * 4 : Information

+At *Error level*, the server only displays error message.
+The *debug level* is useful when you want to improve the server, add some features and so on.
+The *Warning* message displays message about unexpected data or behaviors.
+At last, the *Information level* gives details about what the server is doing.

+Before posting a bug request, it is a good practice to run the application with information level as log level in order to give to the team as much information as possible.

 ### DeepInspectionLog

 Log every events from server.
 Activate this option may make the server slower.

 Possible value:

-true
+* true
-false
+* false

 ### LogFile

 set the path where log are written.